Why Benchmarking Fitting Room Data is Important for Retail Industry

 Abandonment Rate Due to Fitting Room Lines

 If your fitting room waiting line drags on until the entrance or cash registers, your shoppers are never coming back.
-According to a research, an average of 19% of your shoppers walk away, if your waiting line has more than 10 people in it.
+According to research, an average of 19% of your shoppers walks away, if you’re waiting line has more than 10 people in it.
 Customers make their purchasing decisions in the fitting rooms, so just make sure to keep those lines short and your services quicker.